wstnbrg/todocli/README.md

 ## Other

-Download [latest releases](https://github.com/wstnbrg/todocli/releases/) .tar.gz file that fit's your system best, extract the archive and place todocli into your path.
+Download [latest releases](https://github.com/wstnbrg/todocli/releases/) archive file that fit's your system best, extract the archive and place todocli into your path.

 # Usage